- Not a substitute for professional veterinary help.

 Cute, right?
 But what does it all mean?!

-According to this article, cat behavioralists say that cats like laptops for a lot of different reasons, including that they tend to be located near their favorite person, and are usually warm.
+According to articles like this piece on Slate and this article published on Inverse, cat behavioralists say that cats like laptops for a lot of different reasons, including that they tend to be located near their favorite person, and are usually warm.

-Whatever the case may be, you might think twice about recycling your old laptop; as they say, one man’s trash is another cat’s treasure.
+Whatever the case may be, you might think twice about recycling your old laptop—you could say one man’s trash is another cat’s treasure.